 The tank companies also took part in the Battle of the Pockets in February to wipe out Japanese soldiers who had been trapped behind the main defensive line after a Japanese offensive was stopped and pushed back to the original line of defense.
 The tanks would enter the pocket one at a time to replace a tank in the pocket.
 Another tank did not enter the pocket until a tank exited the pocket.
 Doing this was so stressful that each tank company was rotated out and replaced by one that was being held in reserve.

 Bataan, in Forrest’s opinion, was no place for people to live because of the diseases found there.
-American soldiers would not take the quinine they were given because it tasted bad.
-They ended up with malaria and died from it.
+American soldiers would not take the quinine they were given because it tasted bad so they ended up with malaria and died from it.

 The company’s last bivouac area was about twelve kilometers north of Marivales and looking out on the China Sea.
 By this point, the tankers knew that there was no help on the way.
 Many had listened to Secretary of War Harry L. Stimson on short wave.
 When asked about the Philippines, he said, “There are times when men must die.”
 The soldiers cursed in response because they knew that the Philippines had already been lost.